-1. Will regulation change the profession’s public standing?
+Will regulation change the profession’s public standing?
 Yes.
 Regulation typically increases public trust, clarity of role, and recognition by institutions and insurers.

-2. Will regulation eliminate unregulated counselling?
+Will regulation eliminate unregulated counselling?
 Not necessarily.
 This depends on whether the act of psychotherapy becomes restricted or remains title-protected only.

-3. Will regulation increase collaboration with other health professionals?
+Will regulation increase collaboration with other health professionals?
 Yes.
 Regulation generally improves interdisciplinary collaboration and referral pathways.

-4. Will standards continue to evolve after regulation?
+Will standards continue to evolve after regulation?
 Yes.
-Standards, ethics, and quality assurance frameworks are regularly reviewed and updated. ________________________________________________________________
+Standards, ethics, and quality assurance frameworks are regularly reviewed and updated.

+---

 Theme 21: Public Communication and Awareness

-1. How will the public learn about the new psychotherapist title?
+How will the public learn about the new psychotherapist title?
 The Ministry and the College are expected to conduct public education.
 But Ministries and Colleges are not advocates.
 It will be up to the BCACC to fully educate and inform the public.

-2. Will clients understand the difference between RCC and Licensed Psychotherapist?
+Will clients understand the difference between RCC and Licensed Psychotherapist?
 Over time, clearer title protection and communication will help differentiate roles.
-For now the RCC designation is more well known and the BCACC will continue to uphold the credibility and trust enshrine in the RCC designation.
-3. Will employers be educated about the new designation?
+For now the RCC designation is more well known and the BCACC will continue to uphold the credibility and trust enshrined in the RCC designation.

+Will employers be educated about the new designation?
 Yes.
 Health authorities, insurers, and large employers are routinely briefed during regulatory transitions.
-The BCACC will be advocating for the addition of the new designation without the removal of the RCC title. _________________________________________________________________
+The BCACC will be advocating for the addition of the new designation without the removal of the RCC title.

+---

 Theme 22: Students and New Graduates

-1. Will students graduating after regulation need to be licensed?
+Will students graduating after regulation need to be licensed?
 Maybe.
 It will depend on whether the Ministry restricts the act of psychotherapy.
 New graduates will need to meet the College’s requirements if they want to be licensed.

-2. Will current students be eligible for the grandparenting pathway?
+Will current students be eligible for the grandparenting pathway?
 Generally no. Students typically enter through the regular licensing pathway.
 But students graduating in late 2026 and early 2027 may have enough time to fill any gaps in order to apply for licensing under the grandparenting pathway.

-3. Will practicum and internship requirements change?
+Will practicum and internship requirements change?
 Possibly.
 These requirements will be set by the College and aligned with entry-to-practice standards.

-4. Will students still be able to use the RCC designation?
-Only after meeting BCACC’s registration requirements. __________________________________________________________________
+Will students still be able to use the RCC designation?
+Yes, after meeting BCACC’s registration requirements.

+---

 Theme 23: Incorporation and Business Structure

-1. Will psychotherapists be allowed to incorporate?
+Will psychotherapists be allowed to incorporate?
 Yes, now and in the future psychotherapists will be able to incorporate their businesses.
 The issue is whether they will have to do so as Health Profession Corporations or not.
 BCACC is advocating for flexibility around incorporation.

-2. What if I am already incorporated?
+What if I am already incorporated?
 Existing corporations will not automatically become Health Profession Corporations.
 If the HPC requirement remains, businesses may need to adjust their structure once the College rules are finalized.
 The BCACC is advocating for grandparenting of existing businesses.

-3. What is the current status of the health profession corporation component of the regulation process?
+What is the current status of the health profession corporation component of the regulation process?

 The BCACC is actively advocating for the “health profession corporation” requirement to be dropped.
-Both the Deputy Minister and the executive director for professional regulation have indicated that they will review after April 1, 2026 and get back to us, at which point we will inform the membership. _________________________________________________________________
+Both the Deputy Minister and the executive director for professional regulation have indicated that they will review after April 1, 2026 and get back to us, at which point we will inform the membership. ---